keqianghe/keqianghe.github.io/_pages/about.md

   - /about.html
 ---

-I received my Ph.D. in Computer Science from the University of Wisconsin–Madison, with research interests in systems and networking.
-After spending several years in academia (UW–Madison and IBM Research), I have most recently worked at Google and Airbnb, focusing on data center networking and cloud infrastructure.
+Hi, I am a researcher in computer systems and networking, with a Ph.D. in Computer Science from the University of Wisconsin–Madison.
+My research focuses on data center networking, cloud infrastructure, and machine learning systems.
+I have also worked at Google and Airbnb, where I applied systems research to large-scale production environments.